vb-ee/movie-rental-api/README.md

-# express-route-handler
+# simple-api-project

-This is a simple route handler with express made for learning purposes as an exercise
+This is a simple api project with express and MongoDB

+In order to run it you should have MongoDB installed on your machine and run the `mongod` command on the cmd so you can connect to the database

-Can be tested with postman or any other api testing software Don't forget to install all dependencies
+Can be tested with postman or any other api testing software and reliable for further improvements like real-life projects

+Don't forget to install all dependencies

 `npm install`

-and run the code with the command
+and run it on the terminal with the command

 `node app.js`